Armand de Bourbon, Prince of Conti: Second Fronde

-The princes, welcomed at court again again, began to plot against Mazarin.
+The princes, welcomed at court again, began to plot against Mazarin.
 Cardinal Mazarin, having come to an understanding with Monsieur Gondi and Madame de Chevreuse, had Conti, his brother Condé and brother-in-law (Longueville) arrested, on January 18, 1650, at the same time in a gallery of the Louvre Palace, where they had been lured under various pretexts.
 They were then taken to be imprisoned in the donjon at Vincennes.
 The person in charge of guarding them was captain Guy de Bar, who had been given a hundred men to guard them and was said to treat his prisoners very harshly.

 They were then taken on Château de Marcoussis where they arrived 15 November 1650 and after this to Fort du Havre on 25 November.

 Life in prison

 Conti, his brother and their brother-in-law de Longuevilles imprisonment in the Chateau de Vincennes would be prove to be an ordeal for the young prince, and during the earlier days of captivity Conti would keep to his bed and cry.

 Said to be "mystic" and "full of strange ideas", Conti turned slightly mad while in prison. (this might have been a symptom of the syphilis which would lead to his death) Having a secret passion for his sister the Duchess of Longueville, he invented tricks to make her notice him.
-He would later like her become a fervent jansenist.
+He would later like her become a fervent Jansenist.
 He tried alchemy and potions for some time and eventually bruised himself with a spatula.
 This episode was ultimately fortunate for him because he could no longer be refused external help from physicians, some of whom would pass letters and pleas to the outside world which sped up his eventual release.

 The sister of the brothers, the Duchess de Longueville, having fled to avoid capture turned to Turenne and begged him for aid and he resolved to rescue her brothers.

 The Fronde of the Princes, the second Fronde began in early 1650 and was unlike the first Fronde which dealt with constitutional issues, instead it was opportunistically motivated the result was a web of intrigues, rivalries, and ever-shifting allegiances.
 One common factor among the aristocratic rebels was opposition to Mazarin and his influence over government.
 Conti´s brother Condé, disappointed in his hope for political power became rebellious.

 Conti, his brother and brother-in-law were released early in February 1651, and by the spring the rebellion was over.
 Condé, and what was left of his army decided to enter the service of the king of Spain.